 How We Chose the Best Mobile Home Manufacturers

-To find the best mobile home manufacturers, we sorted through more than a dozen manufacturer websites, including subsidiaries of larger conglomerate manufacturers—like Champion Home Builders, Cavco, and Clayton.
-We assessed availability and floor plans using geographic locations in the Eastern, Southern, and Western regions of the United States to compare the variety of homes available.
+To find the best-manufactured homes we sorted through more than a dozen manufacturer websites, including subsidiaries of larger conglomerate manufacturers—like Champion Home Builders, Cavco, and Clayton.
+We assessed the availability and floor plans using geographic locations in the Eastern, Southern, and Western regions of the United States to compare the variety of homes available.

 Special attention was given to manufacturer standard practices, in-home assembly and components, the availability of both single-wide and multi-section homes, the catalog of available features (including highly desired options like walk-in-closets and primary bathrooms), and pricing.
 We also consulted the MHI (Manufactured Housing Institute) for recent Excellence in Manufactured Housing Award winners.

-Champion Home Builders earned the title of best overall for its selection, offering both manufactured mobile homes and modular homes produced in climate-controlled environments, while TRU Homes is the best pick for first-time homebuyers for its down-to-earth approach.
+Champion Home Builders earned the title of best overall for its selection, offering both manufactured mobile homes and modular homes produced in controlled environments, while TRU Homes is the best pick for first-time homebuyers for its down-to-earth approach.
 If you’re looking for the experience of building a home with custom options, Adventure Homes is the best pick.

 What Are Mobile Home Manufacturers?

 A mobile home manufacturer replaces the role of a general contractor and crew on a conventional site-built home.
 Instead of the work being supervised and carried out at the building site, a mobile home manufacturer oversees and completes the work of framing and finishing the mobile home within its factory.

-Manufactured homes are built on an assembly line, in the same way an automobile is crafted.
+Manufactured homes are built on an assembly line, similar to an automobile.
 Each station is responsible for completing an aspect of the build and inspections are regularly performed to ensure that the home meets internal and external standards, including the federal HUD code for manufactured homes.

 Who Should Use Mobile Home Manufacturers?